Hair Care Tips

 Before blow drying, straightening, using curling irons or any kind of hot tool, remember to apply a heat protecting hair serum like Davines Melu Hair Shield.
 It protects your hair from getting damaged due to heat.

-Don’t brush your hair while its wet.
+Don’t brush your hair while it's still wet

 Tugging on wet hair with a brush increases your chances of damaging it.
 Your hair is more prone to breakage while its wet, so try to be as gentle as possible.
 Try using a wide tooth comb instead.